 TIARCENTER and the Russian Association of Electronic Communications (RAEC) assessed the Russian sharing economy.
-The results of the joint research titled “Sharing Economy in Russia 2018: Models, Industries, Trends” were presented at Russian Internet Week on November 21.
+The results of the joint research titled “Sharing Economy in Russia 2020” were presented at Russian Internet Week.
 You can find the full text of the study here.

 Digital transformation leads to drastic changes in consumer behavior in developed and developing countries.
 Russia is not an exception to this trend.